Core components#

-The low-level functions and classes described here are part of the hiPhive core components and not intended to be used directly during normal operation.
+The low-level functions and classes described here are part of the hiPhive core components and not intended to be accessed directly by users during normal operation.

 config